Hives/advent-of-code/src/main/kotlin/days/day13/notes.md

 - a number 8 bus leaves at time t + 2
 - we don't care what happens at time t + 3

-The answer in this case is 14 (I made the example up to be simple).
+The answer in this case is 14.
 Here's a picture showing when buses depart in this example:
 ```
     |   buses
   t |  7  5  8